 The representative net ICR values for future years provide expected systemwide capacity needs.
-Figure 7-6 compares these systemwide needs with the resources procured in FCA 17 and Sponsored Policy Resources, and accounts for future levels of behind-the-meter photovoltaic (BTM PV) and energy efficiency (EE) resources (see Section 4).
+Figure 7-6 compares these systemwide needs with the resources procured in FCA 17 and Sponsored Policy Resources, and accounts for future levels of BTM PV and energy efficiency (EE) resources (see Section 4).